-The fair value of each share option granted under the 2007 Plan was estimated on the date of grant using the Black-Scholes option pricing model with the following assumptions:
+The fair value of each share option granted under the 2007 Plan was estimated on the date of grant using the Black-Scholes option pricing model for the years ended December 31, 2009, 2008 and 2007 with the following assumptions:

-2007 Plan
+2009 2008 2007

-Risk-free interest rates 2.5 - 4.5%
+Risk-free interest rates 2.6% 2.5% 4.5%

-Expected terms (in years) 6.3 - 6.4
+Expected terms (in years) 6.3 6.3 6.4

-Expected common share price volatilities 31.3 - 35.3%
+Expected common share price volatilities 46.0% 35.3% 31.3%

-Expected dividends 4.9 - 13.0%
+Expected dividends 5.4% 13.0% 4.9%

+Expected forfeitures 5.0% 5.0% 5.0%

 The risk-free interest rate is based on the implied yield on a U.S. Treasury zero-coupon issue with a remaining term equal to the expected term of the share option life.
 The short-cut method is used to calculate the expected term because the Company does not have historical information to calculate the expected terms.
 The expected common share price volatility for the 2007 Plan is based on the historical volatility of publicly traded companies within the Company's industry.
 The dividend yield reflects the estimated future yield on the date of grant.
+The Company only recognizes expense for share-based awards that are ultimately expected to vest.
+The forfeiture rate is based on the Company's estimate of share options that are expected to cancel prior to vesting.